FernandoAFS/FernandoAFS.github.io/content/posts/generate-pdf/index.md

 python christmas-card-factory.py  --action pdf "Tim Cook" assets/Tim-Cook-Circle.png | zathura -
 ```

-This is very powerfull if you want to do this in an automated environment.
+This is very powerful if you want to do this in an automated environment.
 To run this in a production environment just wrap unoserver in a micoservice and tinker a bit (if at all) with the client.

 You can use an [executor](https://docs.python.org/3/library/concurrent.futures.html#threadpoolexecutor) to run the unoserver.client in an async environment or you can even write your own client with an async [xml-rpc library](https://pypi.org/project/async-rpc/).

 # Wrapping up

+You can check everything out [in my repo demo](https://github.com/FernandoAFS/pdf-christmas-card-factory).

 I've used a presentation but you can apply the same principle for documents and spread sheets.